 You do not have to affirm what your child is saying

-In many cases the parents feel that they have to go along with whatever their child is saying just to keep from losing them.
+In many cases the parents feel that they have to go along with whatever their child is saying just to keep from losing them, or to keep them from hurting themselves.
 But you do not have to agree with what your child is doing or believing, or affirm what they are saying and give in to whatever they want.
 You just have to show them you still love them.

 Find ways to strengthen your connection